- Mange is a skin condition caused by an overgrowth of mites.

 There are two types of mange that affect dogs—demodectic mange (or demodicosis) and sarcoptic mange (also called scabies)

-Demodectic mange is caused by an overgrowth of demodex mites.
+Demodectic mange in dogs is caused by an overgrowth of demodex mites.
 It is more common than sarcoptic mange and it is not contagious.

 “Demodectic mange is most commonly seen in dogs,” says Dr. Karyn Collier, medical director for wellness medicine at Saint Francis Veterinary Center of South Jersey.
 “The mites are transmitted to puppies from their moms within a few days of birth.”